MonCaptain/klotski-solver/README.md

 # klotski-solver
 Final Project for my Data Structures and Algorithms Course.

-It is recommended to use a linux OS for this project.
+It is recommended to use a linux OS for this project to run the ``solver.cpp`` file.

 Demo: